 Indulge in a delightful afternoon at NoMad, where the tranquil, light-filled orangery, nestled within the historic Grade II-listed old police station, offers a serene escape from busy Covent Garden.

-Embark on a culinary journey with a three-course menu.
+Embark on a culinary journey with a three-course tea menu.
 You choose from an array of teas curated by London's esteemed Rare Tea Company, ranging from exotic global blends like jasmine silver tip and genmaicha to timeless classics such as earl grey or English breakfast.
 For those seeking an extra touch of indulgence, the bar team presents six innovative cocktails for an added £18, perfect for a spirited afternoon lift.

 The first course is savoury sandwiches, ranging from the classic egg salad elevated with black truffle and chive, to pastrami, daikon and mustard – paying homage to NoMad's New York roots.
 For an enhanced experience, consider adding Imperial Osciеtra caviar served with griddled potato bread and bonito cream for an extra £23.

 The sweet delights are crafted by pastry chef Martha Hernandez, whose artistic flair shines in creations like the sacher-torte, tropical cheesecake and the cassis and shisho tart, marrying zesty fruit with buttery, crumbly pastry.
+Unable to finish?
+Leftovers can be boxed up for you to enjoy later, too.

 Available from: NoMad London

-Price: Classic afternoon tea £55pp, caviar afternoon tea £78pp.
+Price: Classic afternoon tea £65pp

 Address: 28 Bow St, London WC2E 7AW